 As Chairman of the ANGLE plc (“ANGLE”) Board, it is my responsibility to ensure that the Board is performing its role effectively and has the capacity, ability, structure and support to enable it to continue to do so.

 We believe that a sound and well understood governance structure is essential to maintain the integrity of the Group in all its actions, to enhance performance and to impact positively on our shareholders, staff, customers, suppliers and other stakeholders.

-After due consideration, ANGLE has adopted the updated QCA Code as the benchmark for measuring our adherence to good governance principles.
-These principles provide us with a clear framework for assessing our performance as a Board and as a company, and the report below shows how we apply the Code’s ten guiding principles in practice.
+ANGLE applies the QCA Code 2018 as the benchmark for measuring our adherence to good governance principles.
+These principles provide us with a clear framework for assessing our performance as a Board and as a Company, and the report below shows how we apply the Code’s ten guiding principles in practice.

 Strategy and business model (QCA Principle 1)

-2) Securing regulatory approval of the system with the emphasis on FDA clearance as the de facto global gold standard.
-ANGLE is seeking to be the first company ever to gain FDA clearance for a system which harvests circulating tumour cells (CTCs) from blood for subsequent analysis
+- Securing regulatory approval of the system with the emphasis on FDA clearance as the de facto global gold standard.
+ANGLE is seeking to be the first company ever to gain FDA clearance for a system which harvests circulating tumour cells from blood for subsequent analysis

-3) Establishing a body of published evidence from leading cancer centres showing the effectiveness of the system through peer reviewed publications, scientific data and clinical research evidence, highlighting a wide range of potential applications
+- Establishing a body of published evidence from leading cancer centres showing the effectiveness of the system through peer-reviewed publications, scientific data and clinical research evidence, highlighting a wide range of potential applications